-- 1. Appeal Requests - a.
+- i.
 To request an appeal, the student must submit the reason for their appeal in writing (typed, not hand-written).
 The request may be signed, dated, and delivered to Student Affairs (Admin 209, Tahlequah) or may be emailed to Student Affairs (studentaffairs@nsuok.edu) within seven University business days following the date the outcome letter was sent.
-Any email should be sent from the student's NSU email account. - b.
+Any email should be sent from the student's NSU email account. - ii.
 An appeal request allows a respondent(s) (in all cases) or complainant (in a Title IX case or act of violence) the opportunity to bring forward concerns about the outcome of the case in which they were a part.
-An appeal may be requested for one or more of the following1: - i.
-Sanctioning is believed to be too severe or too lenient. - ii.
+An appeal may be requested for one or more of the following - 1.
+Sanctioning is believed to be too severe or too lenient. - 2.
 New Information becomes available which could significantly impact the original findings or sanctions and was not available during the original conduct meeting.
-(This new information must be included with the written appeal request). - iii.
-Errors in procedure occurred which may have significantly impacted the outcome. - iv. - 2.
-Additional Guidelines - a.
-During the appeal process, records reviewed may include but are not limited to: Investigation reports, findings, sanctions assigned, the appeal request, and/or other procedural documents. - b.
-Appropriate parties shall be notified regarding the submission, denial or acceptance, and outcome of an appeal, simultaneously when required, and within a reasonably determined time-frame. - c.
-All sanctions assigned by the original conduct administrator(s) shall remain in effect during the appeal process to ensure the safety of the campus community.
-Exceptions may be requested in writing to the VPSA or designee.
-Graduation, internships, co-curricular activities, athletics, exams, and other activities are generally not seen as reasons for delaying sanctions.
-Should the appeal result in reinstatement to the University, Student Affairs will assist in the transition back into good standing but cannot guarantee that there will not be implications or losses.
+(This new information must be included with the written appeal request). - 3.
+Errors in procedure occurred which may have significantly impacted the outcome. - 4.
+NOTE: Failure to check or claim notice of correspondence from the University via email, Postal Service, or campus mail may not constitute an acceptable reason for appeal.